-- The plan for the central campus core is a semi-formal arrangement of buildings around a crescent-shaped walkway and an open meadow that showcases the natural landscape of the southern oak woodland within the fabric of the campus.
-The plan's organization of buildings around the crescent was an effort to create a unique identity and focus for the campus, and to move away from the street-oriented pattern established when the site was part of Fort Ord. - The academic buildings that face the Meadow also face Divarty Mall, which is intended to be a primary campus gathering place and movement corridor.
+- The plan for the central Campus Core is a semi-formal arrangement of buildings around a crescent-shaped walkway and an open meadow that showcases the natural landscape of the southern oak woodland within the fabric of the Campus.
+The plan's organization of buildings around the crescent was an effort to create a unique identity and focus for the Campus, and to move away from the street-oriented pattern established when the site was part of Fort Ord. - The academic buildings that face the Meadow also face Divarty Mall, which is intended to be a primary Campus gathering place and movement corridor.
 Divarty Street is shown as closed to vehicular traffic between the two new academic buildings just west of the library, with automobile drop-off and access continuing from Fifth Avenue to the east and Divarty Street and General Jim Moore Boulevard to the west.

 Both the Crescent walkway and the meadow have been partially completed.
-Several buildings have been constructed according to the plan, including the Gambord Building, the Library, and the Science and Academic Center.
-This 2017 master plan builds upon the overarching goals and key principles of the 2004 and 2007 plans, which remain relevant.
+Several buildings have been constructed according to the plan, including Building 506, the Library, and the Science and Academic Center.
+These new Guidelines builds upon the overarching goals and key principles of the 2004 and 2007 plans, which remain relevant.